jupyter/nbviewer/nbviewer/templates/faq.md

 ### Can I share notebooks from a private GitHub repository ?

 No, you can't, but we are working on it.
 We'll be happy to have any help you can give us.
 In the meantime, you can use a secret gist if you wish.
+You might be interested in running nbviewer on your own machine or inside your network.

+### Can I run my own nbviewer ?

+We do our best so that you can run it locally or on the cloud.
+Please visit the [nbviewer github repository](https://github.com/ipython/nbviewer) for instructions.

+### Can I access nbviewer over https ?

+You can, but you will probably get a warning that the website has not a valid certificat.
+We are not sure it is worth having to pay a SSL certificat as nbviewer should not expose any sensible information.
+If you need to embed html on another site, please use local export with nbconvert.

 ### There is a broken link.